Whitby railway station: History

 The NER became part of the London and North Eastern Railway at the grouping of the railways in 1923 and the LNER became part of British Railways with the nationalisation of the railways in 1948.
 The only changes brought to Whitby were in locomotives, rolling stock and signalling; the basic structure remained unchanged.

 The station was scheduled to be closed in the 1963 Beeching Report, which recommended the removal of all three lines serving the station.
 The route to York via Pickering and Malton was closed as scheduled, while the coast lines had gone by 1965.
 However the Esk Valley Line to Middlesbrough was kept open because of poor road access for replacement buses.

 With the closure of all but the Esk Valley Line, Whitby lost almost all of its staff.
 Over the following years the pickup goods train was withdrawn, the remaining double track as far as was singled and the signal box closed and demolished, as was the goods shed.
 A run-round loop for excursion trains was retained and was used by the regular NYMR services from 2007 until 2014.

 Platforms 3 and 4 were entirely removed and the site sold off, to be occupied by a supermarket.
 Platform 2 was cut back to what remains of the trainshed and its track removed, leaving only platform 1 rail served.
 Apart from the roofless and truncated station, Whitby's only other surviving railway buildings are the two track engine shed, originally built by the York and North Midland Railway and extended by the NER and the neglected remains of one of the pair of Whitby and Pickering Railway 1835 weighbridge houses.

 In 2013, plans were approved for major development work around the station.
 This included the rebuilding and restoration of platform 2, to a somewhat longer length than the original.
 When the rebuilding of platform 2 was complete in 2014, the NYMR increased their service to four trains per day (five in peak periods) to and from Whitby.
 In December 2019, Northern increased their services from four trains per day to six.
+In May 2023, Northern removed an early morning service in order to increase capacity on a later morning service.
+This service was reinstated in December 2025.

+Facilities

+The station has a privately-operated ticket office.

 Services

 Northern Trains

-As of the May 2021 timetable change, the station is served by six trains per day (four on Sunday) towards Middlesbrough via Nunthorpe.
-Most trains continue to Newcastle via Hartlepool.
+As of the December 2025 timetable change, the station is served by six trains per day on Mondays to Saturdays to Middlesbrough via Nunthorpe with one service continuing to Newcastle via Hartlepool.
+On Sundays, there are four services to Middlesbrough via Nunthorpe with two continuing to Darlington.
 All services are operated by Northern Trains.

 Rolling stock used: Class 156 and Class 158 Sprinter Units.